Do I Have Restless Leg Syndrome?

 It’s estimated that up to 10% of people deal with restless legs syndrome, a disorder that can affect people of any age.
 Tingling, aching, and other sensations can create an almost uncontrollable urge to move your legs, interfering with your sleep and ability to relax.

-In this blog, board-certified sleep medicine specialist Dr. Samit Malhotra of Sleep & Neuroscience Associates helps you determine whether you might need to talk to a doctor about restless legs syndrome.
+In this blog, our doctors helps you determine whether you might need to talk to a doctor about restless legs syndrome.

 What is restless legs syndrome?

 Restless legs syndrome (RLS) is characterized by uncomfortable sensations in your legs as well as the urge to move them.
 It’s a nervous system disorder as well as a sleep disorder since symptoms are usually triggered when you’re resting or trying to go to sleep.